shikhar022/codepractice/README.md

-# codepractice
-Hackerrank, Hackerearth, LeetCode Problems
+# Hackerrank, Hackerearth, LeetCode Problems
-This Repository is to keep track of some of the typical problems I cam across and solved for Coding interviews
+This Repository is to keep track of some of the typical problems I came across and solved for Coding interviews